zac-vh/zac-vh.github.io/_pages/about.md

 <br>

 **Light** is a unique physical system that naturally exhibits the features of quantum mechanics—interference, entanglement, and other nonclassical correlations—while serving as a central platform for quantum technologies, from optical communications to photonic quantum computing.
-The **quantum phase space** provides a natural setting for continuous-variable systems such as light, where statistical and wave-like aspects unfold within a unified geometric framework that makes quantum behavior tangible. **Information theory** extends this perspective by quantifying uncertainty, coherence, and correlations, bringing conceptual and operational precision to our understanding of quantum phenomena. <br>
+The **quantum phase space** offers a privileged setting for continuous-variable systems such as light, where statistical and wave-like aspects unfold within a unified geometric framework that makes quantum behavior tangible. **Information theory** extends this perspective by quantifying uncertainty, coherence, and correlations, bringing conceptual and operational precision to our understanding of quantum phenomena. <br>

 Within this general landscape, my research develops along three interconnected directions: